joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-15-creating-a-functional-useable-linkable-website-write-a-few-articles.md

 ---
-title: "Creating a functional, useable, linkable website: write a few articles"
+title: 'Creating a functional, useable, linkable website: write a few articles'
-excerpt: ""
+excerpt: The reasons for writing articles about your topic of choice should be fairly obvious.
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Web Strategy"]
-featured_img:
 wpid: 491
+tags:
+  - Web Strategy
+featured_img: null
 ---